 Well, ladies and gentlemen, now you know the basics of plant sexual reproduction.
 Let’s talk about some of the variations on the theme because heck, wouldn’t life be boring if all the organisms did it the same way all the time?

 You know that expression, “teaching him about the birds and the bees”, well that is what we are doing here.
 And it is not just the birds and bees but the wind as well, that is involved with much of the sex that takes place in our not-so-innocent outdoors.

-Oak trees, Birches, Musclewood, Ironwood, Hazelnuts, Pines and Spruce all rely on the wind to transport their pollen.
+Oak trees, Birches, Musclewood, Ironwood, Hazelnuts, Pines, and Spruce all rely on the wind to transport their pollen.
 You see, all of the plants that I’ve just mentioned have two different kinds of flowers on each plant.
-The male flowers and female flowers of individual plants may or may not flower and be receptive to each other at exactly the same time.
-Often times they are not.
+The male flowers and female flowers of individual plants may or may not flower and be receptive to each other at the same time.
+Often they are not.
 This is a preventative measure instituted by plants to encourage cross-pollination over self-pollination.
-It is the plant’s way of preventing in-breeding and staying genetically diverse.
-For practical purposes, if you want to maximize the amount of fruit produced on the plant species I have mentioned here, it is best to plant seedling material or various different clones in close proximity to assure proper pollination and good fruit set.
+It is the plant’s way of preventing inbreeding and staying genetically diverse.
+For practical purposes, if you want to maximize the amount of fruit produced by the plant species I have mentioned here, it is best to plant seedling material or various clones nearby to ensure proper pollination and a good fruit set.